 If the total value of the goods you are bringing into Australia is greater than your passenger concession, including goods for which you have previously claimed a tax refund under TRS and any purchased overseas:

 - you must declare all of these goods

-When making a claim for a tax refund under the TRS, the Department will collect and use your personal information to assess your eligibility for the TRS and to process your claim.
-The Department may share your personal information with:
+When making a claim for a GST refund under the TRS, the Department will collect and use your personal information to assess your eligibility for the TRS and to process your claim.
+The Department can share your personal information with:

 - the Australian Taxation Office